 The orange-coloured themes comprise the themes: Instructional models and evidence, Agency of children during inquiry, Open-ended investigation, Previous and new knowledge, Inquiry not linear, Scientific practices, Hands-on authentic experiences, Educational/Policy context, and Influences of mental function.
 As we will argue below, this overarching theme seems to capture a group of theoretical descriptions of inquiry that aims at modelling science education practice through a phase-driven instructional model.
 We have named this overarching theme: Modelling scientific practice.

 The second overarching theme is composed of the three green themes: Process skill, Problem solving, and Share products with others.
 Together, these themes highlight a position, which places emphasis on the ability to solve problems by using process skills and being able to share with others.
-Interestingly, these elements are very often part understandings of competencies as they appear in science education literature (see e.g. Ropohl, Nielsen, Olley, Rönnebeck, & Stables, 2018, p.
+Interestingly, these elements are very often part understandings of competencies as they appear in science education literature where competencies are related to everyday life by focussing on problem solving of personal interest combined with relevance for today’s society (see e.g. Ropohl, Nielsen, Olley, Rönnebeck, & Stables, 2018, p.
 10).
-However, competencies in this understanding involve both knowing and doing, individually and with others.
-Thus, the elements of competencies which we can see only partially covers the concept of competencies in science education, so we have named the corresponding overarching theme: Developing competencies.
+However, in this understanding, competencies involve both knowing and doing, individually and with others.
+Thus, the elements of competencies which we can see, cover only partially the concept of competencies in science education, so we have named the corresponding overarching theme: Developing competencies.

 The purple themes constitute the third overarching theme: Young child explores, Development, Reflective action, Pedagogical tools, Allow student expressiveness, Experiential education, and Surrounding world.
 These themes emphasise a notion of inquiry, in which the experiences, development, and curiosity of the child takes centre stage as a starting point for inquiry, and in which the child’s playful exploration of the world is central.
 We named this overarching theme Child exploration/experience.

 We argue that the three overarching themes represent theoretical positions with regards to ECIBSE in the literature.
-In order to relate the map to the literature in detail, we now analyse each conceptualisation in turn linking network representations to the literature with overarching themes in italicized and underlined, themes and words are italicized.
+In order to relate the map to the literature in detail, we now analyse each conceptualisation in turn linking network representations to the literature.
+Theoretical positions are italicized and underlined, themes and words are italicized.

 The Modelling scientific practice position

-Almost all themes in the overarching theme point at the central Instructional models and evidence.
+Almost all themes in this position point at the central Instructional models and evidence.
 One way to interpret this structure is to view themes that point to the central theme as elaborations of important aspects of that theme.
 With this interpretation, Agency of children during inquiry, Open-ended investigations, Previous and new knowledge, Scientific practices, and Hands-on experiences are important aspects to consider when applying inquiry instruction models.
 If we interpret the size of the circles (the number of words in the underlying theme networks) as an indicator of importance, these are roughly equally important.
 Thus, the three smaller orange themes are not prevalent in the theoretical positioning in the literature.
 Overall, the patterns in Modelling scientific practice draw attention to aspects of inquiry processes used by real scientists.
 García-Carmona et al. (2017, p.
 990) provides an example of how references to scientific practice that is consistent with this conceptualisation:

 They [the children] use skills employed by scientists such as raising questions, collecting data, reasoning and reviewing evidence in the light of what is already known, drawing conclusions and discussing results. (p.
 990).